 A birth record in a dispensary.
 A land title in a village office.
 A baptism registry in a parish.
 A research paper from an independent scholar.
-All of them deserve to be undeletable.
-CONSERVA routes any document to three permanent archives simultaneously — so that no flood, no fire, no failed server, and no corrupt official can erase what happened.
+All of them deserve a stronger survival path.
+CONSERVA prepares your document for independent durable archives and walks you through each deposit — making it much harder for a flood, fire, failed server, or corrupt official to erase the record silently.

 "We cannot recover what was lost.
-But we can make sure nothing is lost again."
+But we can make today's records much harder to lose."

 👤